 - 16 DPO BFN: Can You Still Be Pregnant?

 - HCG Levels at 16 DPO

-Are there any signs or indications that can tell you that you are pregnant before you miss your first period after ovulation?
-Well, the good news is, by keeping a tab on some of the symptoms that your body may show, you may be able to establish whether or not you are pregnant!
-If you are wondering what would be such indications, especially around 16 days past ovulation, read on to find out some of the probable pregnancy signs and symptoms at 16 DPO!
+‘Why is my period late?’
+‘Am I pregnant?’
+‘Why am I nauseous again?’ – are some common questions you may ask yourself around 16 days past ovulation.
+Are there any signs or indications that could tell you you are pregnant before you miss your first period after ovulation?
+Well, the good news is by keeping a tab on some of the symptoms that your body may show, you may be able to establish whether or not you are pregnant.
+If you are wondering what such indications would be, especially around 16 days past ovulation, read on to find out some probable pregnancy signs and symptoms at 16 DPO!

 What Is 16 DPO?

 As soon as the egg implants to the uterine lining, which usually occurs around two weeks past ovulation, the body may start showing pregnancy symptoms.
 At around 16 days past ovulation, your body will start producing a considerable amount of hCG or human chorionic gonadotropin hormone (if you are pregnant), which can be detected in a pregnancy test.
 However, this is also a time when you may start experiencing PMS or premenstrual syndrome (if you are not pregnant), and both sets of symptoms appear to be very similar.
 But you can tell them apart if you are more aware of your body, and thus you may be able to differentiate between normal and unusual, which means that you may be able to tell whether or not you are pregnant.

 Many times, symptoms associated with pregnancy are similar to those experienced during menstruation, making it tricky to pick the real cause.
 Here are some early 16 DPO symptoms of pregnancy you may experience: